 Annual Retainer Amount

 Board of Directors \$225,000

 Annual Equity Award Value

 Target grant date fair value \$200,000

-A continued to the Continued Continu

-Award vests on first anniversary of the grant date
+Nward vacte on first annivareary of the grant data

 Mr. Brandon is eligible to receive the same retainer amount and equity award target value for 2021.